shmindmaster/tgiagency/.github/Instructions/containerization-docker-best-practices.instructions.md

 ### **8. Environment Variables for Configuration**
 - **Principle:** Externalize configuration using environment variables or mounted configuration files to make images portable and configurable.
 - **Deeper Dive:**
-    - **Development vs Production:** Use local `.env` files for development (standard practice).
-Use environment variables or secrets management for production.
     - **Runtime Configuration:** Use environment variables for configuration that varies between environments (databases, API endpoints, feature flags).
     - **Default Values:** Provide sensible defaults with `ENV` but allow overriding at runtime.
     - **Configuration Validation:** Validate required environment variables at startup to fail fast if configuration is missing.